UF-Carpentry/website/_pages/elections2022.md

 ## Carpentries Club Board Member Elections for 2022-2023 are Open!

-**Self-nominations for Board Members will remain open on a rolling basis for Fall 2022 Semester.
+**Self-nominations for Board Member Elections will remain open on a rolling basis for Fall 2022 Semester.
 Submit your self-nomination now!**

 Are you interested in advancing informatics skills and reproducible science at UF?
 Join the UF Carpentries Club Board!